Vacationly/listing-details/README.md

 ## Setting Up

-The server for this component is run locally on port 3001.
-It can be run either with NPM scripts from local files or from its respective container on DockerHub (see more below).
+You can locally run this module either (1) with NPM scripts from local files, or (2) from its respective container on DockerHub (see more below).

 When the server is running, navigating to **localhost:3001/listing/[id from 1 to 100]** should display a listing details page (with unique data for the given id).

 **By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html.**

-> All commands below to be run from within the root directory
+> NOTE: All commands below to be run from within the root directory

 ### Running with npm